 And he seems like he would be a fun person to hang around because he’s very elegant and might take me to a really nice restaurant.

-Pamela: I’m representing Surviving College, a site about surviving college life.
+Pamela: I’m representing CampusRiot, a site about surviving college life.
 Do you have any advice for college students who are looking to break into a creative industry like gaming or writing?

 Ms. Marie Lu: There’s definitely certain majors that you can pursue that will help you.
 If I could go back to college, I probably would have majored in creative writing or game design.
 I was a political science major, which is mainly because I was kind of afraid to take that jump.